brodie1999/Spotify-Clone/README.txt

 Use Pydantic models for request/response validation.

-4. Spotify Web API Integration (LOADING...)
+4. Spotify Web API Integration (COMPELTE) -

+NOTE: Decided to use YouTube API as it allows you to play songs fully rather than the offered 30 seconds from spotify

     OAuth Flow